jackssrt/robloxnotif/README.md

 (You can add more than 3 people)\
 (This is a JSONC file, so it can have comments)

-Step 5: Replace everything that's UPPERCASE with its value\
+6. Replace everything that's UPPERCASE with its value\
 example:

 ```jsonc